UNICORE-EU/unicore-docs/source/user-docs/rest-api/job-description/index.rst

 A UNICORE job describes a *single job* on the target system.

 By default, the job will be submitted to the batch system and run on a compute node.
-To execute the job on a login node, the ``Job type`` can be set to ``interactive`` (see below).
+However, UNICORE supports :ref:`other job types<jd_job_types>` as well.

 UNICORE uses a JSON format that allows you to specify the application or executable you want to run, arguments and environment settings, any files to stage in from remote servers and any result